luciuscaviola/digitalminds.report/src/forecasting-2025/report.md

 - **Rapid progress soon or not for a long time**: Either there will be very rapid progress in the next decade or progress will take much longer than we currently expect.
 The probability distribution for digital minds peaks in the next 2-5 years and then has a long tail.
 - **Knowledge level**: Less knowledge of AI than other participants.

-### Other {#other}
+### Other

 - **Effective Altruism affinity**: Expect to have similar views on AI timelines and digital sentience to others in Effective Altruism and views that are very different to the median person in wealthy countries.
 - **Divergence from Western weighting of factors**: More weight, relative to Western philosophical perspective, assigned to factors such as affect, and social, evolutionary, and cultural psychology.
 - **Perspective on human nature**: More cynical and pessimistic about humans.

-## Relationship Between Peer Forecasting Accuracy and Forecasts about Digital Minds {#relationship-between-peer-forecasting-accuracy-and-forecasts-about-digital-minds}
+## Relationship Between Peer Forecasting Accuracy and Forecasts about Digital Minds

 We examined whether participants who were more accurate at predicting their expertise group's responses also held systematically different beliefs about digital minds.
 For each participant, we calculated an average peer forecasting accuracy score based on their performance on two peer-forecasting questions, then correlated these scores (using Spearman correlations) with all other survey items.